FelipeODonnell/liquidity-report/README.md

 - `parquet.py`: Script to convert data storage from CSV to Parquet format
 - `create_target.py`: Script to filter exchange data for target cryptocurrencies
 - `clean_backups.py`: Script to remove backup files from the project
+- `symbol-files.py`: Script to generate cryptocurrency-specific API files for options and spot markets
+- `change-files.py`: Script to generate cryptocurrency-specific API files for futures markets
+- `remove_duplicates.py`: Script to remove base files that have symbol-specific versions

 ## API Categories